facebook/metro/docs/API.md

   });
   ```

-- Run a server & watch the filesystem for changes
+- Run a server and watch the filesystem for changes

   ```js
   const config = await Metro.loadConfig();